TehMuffinMoo/ibPS/docs/Examples/BloxOne DDI/Query Logs.md

 ### DNS Forwarding Proxy (DFP) Log
-The DFP log shows all DNS queries which have been resolved via a BloxOne or NIOS DFP, or via the Secure BloxOne Cloud Resolver.
+The DFP log shows all DNS queries which have been resolved via a BloxOne or NIOS DFP, or via the Secure Infoblox Portal Resolver.

 ```powershell
 PS> Get-B1DFPLog -Start (Get-Date).AddMinutes(-30) -Limit 5